MichaelDBA/pg_vacuum/readme.md

 <br/>
 `-U --dbuser`            database user
 <br/>
-`-s --maxsize`           max table size that will be considered (default, 400GB)
+`-s --maxsize`           max table size in Gigabytes that will be considered (default, 1 TB)
 <br/>
 `-y --analyzemaxdays`    Analyzes older than this will be considered
 <br/>